18-19 February, Singapore

 Director, Mara Consultants

-J Murray Roberts is Professor of Applied Marine Biology & Ecology at the University of Edinburgh and founded the Changing Oceans research group.
-He chairs the Joint Working Group between St Abbs Marine Station and the University and led the EU Atlantic research programs ATLAS and iAtlantic.
-In 2022, he was appointed a Sargasso Sea Commissioner and a member of the Scottish Science Advisory Council.
-His research focuses on marine ecosystems and structural habitats like deep-sea cold-water corals.
-He has over 100 peer-reviewed publications, is the senior author of the textbook ‘Cold-water Corals,’ and a contributor to the Intergovernmental Panel on Climate Change Reports.
-His fieldwork spans the UK, Norway, Ireland, the U.S. Southeast, Cape Verde, and the Pitcairn Islands.
+J Murray Roberts is a Professor of Applied Marine Biology & Ecology at the University of Edinburgh, where he founded the Changing Oceans research group and chairs the Joint Working Group between St Abbs Marine Station and the University.
+He led the EU Atlantic research programs ATLAS and iAtlantic and in 2022, was appointed Sargasso Sea Commissioner and a member of the Scottish Science Advisory Council.
+His research focuses on deep-sea cold-water corals and marine ecosystems.
+Roberts has authored over 100 peer-reviewed publications and the textbook ‘Cold-water Corals.’
+He contributes to IPCC Reports, with fieldwork across the UK, Norway, Ireland, the U.S., Cape Verde, and the Pitcairn Islands.
+Previously, he directed Heriot-Watt University’s Centre for Marine Biodiversity & Biotechnology.

 Registration for this event is free of charge, but as the venue has limited seating capacity